Central Region

 Provides Individual Supervision; School-Based Rotation

 Dr. Droze is a licensed psychologist and has worked with HealthPoint since 2015 as a Behavioral Health Consultant (BHC).
-She received her degree from Argosy University Seattle and completed her predoctoral internship with HealthPoint.
+She received her degree from Argosy University Seattle and completed her internship with HealthPoint.
 She specializes in working with adolescents in primary care and uses solution-focused and brief interventions.
 She is also a certified nutrition and wellness consultant.
 Her research interests include obesity and sleep.

 Kristin Tiernan, Psy.D.